DrBaxR/obsidian-vault/refs/docker/Docker Tutorial for Beginners - Docker vs Virtual Machines.md

 A VM brings its own kernel and applications layer, which means that when you boot up a virtual machine, that virtual machine *does not use your kernel*, it uses its own.

-Docker, on the other side, only brings its own applications layer, which means that when you run a docker container, that container uses *your kernel*.
+[[Docker]], on the other side, only brings its own applications layer, which means that when you run a docker container, that container uses *your kernel*.

 Differences:
 - containers are much smaller, since they don't implement the kernel layer